jerb82/oopfinal/review.md

 - Affects development path
 - Affects how we partition the system for testing
 - Affects how much reuse is possible
 - Significant effect on the complexity of a system

+*Collard asks about why decoupling is important, originally I thought he asked why coupling so important...*

 Why is ***decoupling*** important?
 - Zero to minimal coupling
 - Very easy to develop/test/maintain/use
 - Common refactoring activity

 ## API

 ### Application Programming Interface